-- 6.73 The proposals are for the erection of twenty one wind turbines at a height of 200 metres to tip and associated infrastructure including battery storage with an electricity generating capacity of over 50MW and, therefore, the application has been made to the Scottish Government under Section 36 of the Electricity Act 1989.
-South Lanarkshire Council is a statutory consultee as part of a Section 36 application. - 6.74 Due to the surrounding wind farm developments, either operational or consented, within the immediate area the application site is effectively a 'gap' site within a larger wind farm area.
-The proposed turbines are considered suitable in terms of scale and siting and that, if constructed, they would be read as part of a larger wind farm group on the landscape.
+- 6.73 The proposals are for the erection of 11 wind turbines at a height of 180 metres to tip and 3 turbines at a height of 150 metres to tip height and associated infrastructure including battery storage with an electricity generating capacity of over 50MW and, therefore, the application has been made to the Scottish Government under Section 36 of the Electricity Act 1989.
+South Lanarkshire Council is a statutory consultee as part of a Section 36 application with 10 of the 14 turbines located within the Council's Administrative Boundary. - 6.74 The application site has an extant consent for 17 turbines at 132m to tip height which would be replaced by the current proposals if consent is granted.
+The proposed turbines are considered suitable in terms of scale and siting in a landscape of this scale.
 The design and layout of the turbines and the separation distance and scale of the landscape minimise the visual impact the proposals may have on surrounding settlements and individual receptors.
 The proposed mitigation measures are considered appropriate subject to being conditioned to any permission.
-No objections have been received from consultees. - 6.75 In view of the above, it is considered that the proposals accord with national, strategic and local planning policy on renewable energy development.
+No objections have been received from the Council's consultees. - 6.75 In view of the above, it is considered that the proposals accord with national, strategic and local planning policy on renewable energy development.
 It is, therefore, recommended that the Council in its consultation response does not object to the application subject to the conditions listed in the paper apart and the conclusion of a legal agreement to address the matters described on the front page of the report.